lly00412/lly00412.github.io/index.md

 ---

 ### 🔔News
+🌟Sep 2025 - One paper was accepted to Neurips 2025.
 🌟Apr 2025 - Passed my dissertation proposal defense.
 🌟Mar 2025 - One paper was accepted to CVPR2025.
 🌟Jan 2025 - Gave an invited talk at NYC Computer Vision Day 2025.